 Creating an Inclusive Work Environment: How to be Heard

 New Editions has been recognized with three awards for our diversity and inclusion.
-As a government contractor specializing in health, disability and vulnerable populations, we work side-by-side with our government partners to create a more inclusive environment – through information technology and systems that are accessible, programs that are inclusive, training managers and supporting programs that promote independence, community integration and inclusivity.
+As a government contractor specializing in health, disability and historically marginalized populations, we work side-by-side with our government partners to create a more inclusive environment – through information technology and systems that are accessible, programs that are inclusive, training managers and supporting programs that promote independence, community integration and inclusivity.
 In April, the Federal Employees with Disabilities (FEDs) President asked me to speak at the 2015 New Perspectives National Training Program about how we achieve our success.
 I looked at our numbers for this event:

 Because we actively recruit and hire diverse employees:

 - 23% have self-identified as having a disability – spanning mobility, sensory, cognitive and hidden disabilities

 - 27% identify themselves as being a minority

 At New Editions, inclusivity is not a series of initiatives and events but the core of who we are and what we do every day.
 While other companies may need to focus on these issues at meetings, through interest groups, and other activities and events, New Editions has moved beyond that by establishing a corporate environment that models the results we all expect from such initiatives.
 At New Editions it isn’t about doing the “big” things, it is about doing the right things.
 I attribute our success to three steps:

 A vision can be a mandate, a directive, a direction.
 Ideally, it starts at the highest level of leadership to permeate the entire organization but it can start within your own division/group.
 For us it is embodied in the following statement:

 New Editions looks like every company in America should look, with its workforce representing the rich diversity in our country – made up of different races, religions, ages, cultures and disabilities.